bgardella/dayswithoutsunshine/README.md

 to spend some time getting it into ElasticSearch in a usable way.
 Location data had to be harvested without proper addresses.
 Google rescued me there.
 I would like to have spend more time thinking how to make the tool more fun.
-It's not the best UI to induce discovery.
+It's not the best UI to inspire discovery.
 I did try a few things, but I knew from experience how much time that can take to get right.
 I had to keep it simple.

 Deployment